IRS publications provide answers on nearly every tax topic you're likely to face.

 Identifying IRS publications

 Every publication is identified by a number and usually, a name.
-They start with Publication 1, "Your Rights as a Taxpayer," and as of 2017, the highest-numbered publication was 15101, which covers providing Social Security Numbers for adoptive children.
+They start with Publication 1, "Your Rights as a Taxpayer," and as of 2018, the highest-numbered publication was 11423, which covers providing Employee Benefit Plans.

 A publication's number does not correspond to its relative importance or usefulness.
 For example, Publication 901 covers the effect of income tax treaties between the United States and other countries, information that is useful to only a small number of taxpayers.
 Publication 936 discusses interest on home mortgages, one of the most popular tax deductions available.
 Numbers are simply assigned to publications in the order they are developed.